polymode/polymode/readme.md

 ## Polymodes activation

-Polymode defines emacs major and minor modes that you can use in full compliance with emacs usual conventions.

-There are two main ways to activate emacs mode.
+Polymodes can be used in place of emacs major or minor modes alike.
+There are two main ways to activate an emacs mode:

    1. _By registering a file extension_ by adding the to `auto-mode-alist`.
 Have a look at [polymode-configuration.el](polymode-configuration.el) and pick